Kintyre/jmespath/.splunkbase/Details.md

 ## Support

 Community support is available on best-effort basis only.
-For information about commercial support, contact [Kintyre](mailto:sales@kintyre.co)
+For information about commercial support, contact [Kintyre](mailto:hello@kintyre.co)
 Issues are tracked via [GitHub](https://github.com/Kintyre/jmespath/issues)

 ## History

+### 1.9.4 (Nov 14, 2018) Fourth public 2.0 release candidate
+ * Fix bug with mvlist inputs.
+(More of a just-dont-crash-workaround for the moment).
+ * Enhance output so that mvfields are only used as needed.
+Also eliminated the scenario where a single value could be unnecessarily wrapped in a single item list and therefore be returned as a JSON string.

 ### 1.9.3 (Nov 13, 2018) Third public 2.0 release candidate
   * Adds wildcard support for the `output` argument.
 This allows hashes to be expanded into multiple output fields in one invocation to `jmespath`